Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Introduction

 \section{Introduction}

-Quantum computing stands poised to revolutionize information processing by leveraging the peculiar properties of quantum mechanics.
-Distributed quantum computing (DQC)~\cite{Cirac1999distributed}, as one of the exciting frontiers in the {Noisy} intermediate-scale quantum (NISQ)~\cite{Preskill2018quantum} era, seeks to interconnect multiple quantum processors to form a unified and more powerful computing system.
-It provides a concept to overcome the physical connectivity challenge~\cite{Van2016path} and stands as the fundamental of quantum networks and quantum algorithms~\cite{Parekh2021quantum,Cacciapuoti2019quantum}.
+Quantum computing, particularly through the lens of Distributed Quantum Computing (DQC)~\cite{cirac1999distributed}, is on the cusp of fundamentally altering the landscape of information processing by harnessing the unique properties of quantum mechanics.
+DQC aims to synergize multiple quantum processors into a cohesive, more potent system, addressing the inherent limitations in physical connectivity~\cite{van2016path} and laying the groundwork for advanced quantum networks and algorithms~\cite{parekh2021quantum,cacciapuoti2019quantum}.
+This endeavour is pivotal in the Noisy Intermediate-Scale Quantum (NISQ)~\cite{preskill2018quantum}, or even in the Early fault-tolerant quantum computing (EFTQC)~\cite{Katabarwa2024early} era, promising significant advancements in scalable quantum computation.

-Among numerous schemes, \textit{circuit knitting} was proposed as a significant stride toward a near-term DQC~\cite{Bravyi2016,Piveteau2022circuit,Schmitt2023cutting} and simulating quantum many-body dynamics~\cite{Peng2020,Eddins2022,Gentinetta2023overhead,Harrow2024optimal}.
-It is believed of central importance to use the \textit{quasi-probability} decomposition (QPD) ~\cite{Mitarai2021constructing,Mitarai2021overhead,Piveteau2022quasiprobability} for simulating the bipartite quantum channels.
-In particular, a linear combination of \textit{local operation and classical communication} (LOCC) channels can make the target channel by individually executing them on separate parties.
-Subsequently, the results from sampling these operations can yield the same outputs as from directly constructing the intended target channel.
-Therefore, this modular approach promises to facilitate the construction of large-scale quantum circuits and has recently attracted attention in the research of quantum error mitigation~\cite{Temme2017,Endo2018,Kandala2019,Piveteau2021EM,Piveteau2022circuit,Singh2023experimental}, simulation algorithms~\cite{Pashayan2015,Seddon2021,Gentinetta2023overhead} and quantum resource theory~\cite{Howard2017,Seddon2019quantifying,Heinrich2019robustness}.
+A notable contribution towards realizing near-term DQC is the concept of \textit{circuit knitting}~\cite{Bravyi2016,Piveteau2022circuit}.
+This approach not only facilitates the simulation of quantum many-body dynamics~\cite{Peng2020,Eddins2022,gentinetta2023overhead} but is also central in employing the quasi-probability decomposition (QPD) for mimicking bipartite quantum channels~\cite{Mitarai2021constructing,Mitarai2021overhead,Piveteau2022quasiprobability}.
+By operating a linear combination of local operation and classical communication (LOCC) channels separately on different quantum systems (FIG.~\ref{fig:limitation_knitting}), circuit knitting approximates the output of an intended quantum channel, suggesting a modular strategy for constructing expansive quantum circuits.
+This technique has spurred extensive research into quantum error mitigation~\cite{Temme2017,Endo2018,Kandala2019,Piveteau2021EM,singh2023experimental}, simulation algorithms~\cite{Pashayan2015,Seddon2021,gentinetta2023overhead}, and quantum resource theory~\cite{Howard2017,Seddon2019quantifying,Heinrich2019robustness}, highlighting its utility and innovative power.